hari-kris/harinath-cv/index.md

 ### **BUDDI.AI** Senior Software Engineer - R&D, 06/2015 - 06/2016 | Chennai, India**

 **Product: A Predictive Analytics Solution for Tester Machine**
-* Invovled in collection, aggregation, transformation and cleaning for machine learning activity.
+* Involved in collection, aggregation, transformation and cleaning for machine learning activity.
 * Predicted the breakdown of the tester machines ahead of time using machine learning and deep learning techniques
 * Enabled Predictive Maintenance (Pd.M.) of Tester machines.
 * Overcome extreme class imbalance problem by applying various domain knowledge and machine learning techniques
-* Constant interaction with the customer and stakeholders for review and improvement for the analytics system.
+* Constant interaction with the customer and stakeholders for review and improvement of the analytics system.
-* Interpreted data from the application and explained customer how to deduce and take proactive action in realtime
+* Interpreted data from the application and explained to customer how to deduce and take proactive action in realtime

 **Product: Board/Pad Failure Prediction**
-* Compared several web frameworks available for Scala programming language and developed a demo and presented to the team.
+* Compared several web frameworks available for Scala programming language, developed a demo and presented to the team.
-* Collected requriement from the customer and various stakeholders
+* Collected requirements from the customer and various stakeholders
 * Led the development for building analytical covering descriptive, prescriptive, diagnostic and predictive analytics.
-* Created data collection agent which will collect data from several machine in the factory floor.
+* Created data collection agent to collect data from several machines in the factory floor.
-* Ingested the data into scalable data store, analyzed the data and provided report to the customer.
+* Ingested the data into a scalable data store, analyzed the data and provided the report to the customer.
 * Machine learning model build to predict the machine failure ahead of time, thereby reducing the repair cost and machine downtime to the customer.
-* Developed analytical application using the Scala for business logic and Play Framework for creating rest endpoints.
+* Developed analytical application using Scala for business logic and Play Framework for creating rest endpoints.
 * Deployed and maintained application

 ### **BUDDI.AI** Software Engineer - R&D, 06/2015 - 06/2016 | Chennai, India**
 **Product: Workflow Annotation Tool**
-* Developed tools and utility to help data scientist, data analyst and subject matter experts to analyze data, understand pattern and generate data.
+* Developed tools and utility to help data scientists, data analysts, and subject matter experts analyze data, understand patterns, and generate data.
 * Productivity of annotator improved by 50% and improved the model performance by 20%
-* Conducting requirements gathering and validation as a part of collaboration for the critical single page application
 * Creating mature, unambiguous coding standards resulting in overall code base unification and maintainability
 * Designing new databases and data schemas for the high-volume single page application improving data integrity and execution efficiency applying knowledge of Angular/
 * Developing new and customization of the existing features for the annotation tool